-- the products must contain all variables as specified in the PSD; - the VRWV values have to be in an expected range. - the VRWV units must be correct (in ppmv);
+- the products must contain all variables as specified in the PSD; - the VRWV values must be in an expected range. - the VRWV units must be correct (in ppmv);

-- the VRWV crossections should not contain significant artefacts; - the VRWV crossections should show typical stratospheric water vapour distributions.
+- the VRWV cross-sections should not contain significant artefacts; - the VRWV cross-sections should show typical stratospheric water vapour distributions.